Francis Marion Trail

 Fort Motte was another of the British outposts guarding CharlesTown.

 is in the Continental uniform

 These Swamp Fox engagements were after Charleston fell and the British occupied it starting on May 12, 1780.
 Marion had escaped capture and was the only senior Regimental or Continental Officer free to lead the local militia.
-Do a treasure hunt to find the statue: 33° 41' 42" N 80° 12' 44" W
+Find this statue: 33° 41' 42" N 80° 12' 44" W

 First South Carolina Flag